Chainso/sr-dll/README.md

-# sr-dll
+# SpeedRunners DLL

-A DLL for SpeedRunners that opens a pipe to accept input and export the game state.
+A DLL to let external processes communicate with SpeedRunners internals.